Kidel/AGIW-Bing/README.md

 # AGIW-Bing
-A tool to help students with their second AGIW task (web scraping).
+A set of scripts for web scraping using Bing, made for the AGIW course at University.
 It allows to search and download many keywords from Bing at once.
+Requires one or more Bing API keys.

+The scripts work in parallel and may require a lot of memory, but the configuration allows tuning.

 #### Table of Contents
  - [Config](#config)